wp-plugins/sola-testimonials/readme.txt

 Not applicable.

 == Changelog ==

+= 1.2 - 2014-11-24 =
+* Fixed the bug that caused a fatal error on the testimonials page

 = 1.1 - 2014-11-21 =
 * Fixed the bug that caused an unnecessary break in the body of the testimonials